-Upon the course completion a student gains knowledge of consumer theory, as part of intermediate microeconomic theory.
+Upon the course completion a student gains the practical and theoretical knowledge of analyzing economy (economies).

 Information on level of this course, year of study and semester when the course unit is delivered, types and amount of class hours - can be found in course structure diagrams of apropriate study programmes.
 This course is related to the following study programmes: